Priors in Deep Image Restoration and Enhancement: A Survey

-DNN model training for image restoration and enhancement is purely data-driven; therefore, it tends to find a shortcut of the solution space from the input to output, causing the limited generalization capacity when applied to another data domain~\cite{geirhos2020shortcut}.
+\textbf{Impact of Priors on the Generalization Capacity.} DNN model training for image restoration and enhancement is purely data-driven; therefore, it tends to find a shortcut of the solution space from the input to output, causing the limited generalization capacity when applied to another data domain~\cite{geirhos2020shortcut}.
 A typical example is that many DL-based methods trained on the simulated datasets fail to be generalized well to the more complex real-world scenes~\cite{chen2021progressive}.
-Prior is shown to better constrain the DNN models, making them have stronger generalization capacity as prior can facilitate finding a more effective solution space, leading to better generalization performance.
-For example, prior can guide the DNNs models of unsupervised domain adaptation to transfer the knowledge from the simulated images to real-world images~\cite{shao2020domain, lengyel2021zero}.
+Prior is shown to constrain the DNN models better, making them have stronger generalization capacity as prior can facilitate finding a more effective solution space, leading to better generalization performance.
+For example, prior can guide the DNNs models of unsupervised domain adaptation to transfer the knowledge from the simulated images to real-world images~\cite{shao2020domain,lengyel2021zero}.
 Moreover, it can be a potential direction to transfer knowledge from DNNs trained on simulated datasets generated by different priors to model learning in real-world images.